Problem

 The chat box now clearly indicates whether the service is live or offline, so users know upfront whether starting a chat is worth their effort.

-This heuristic spans both sides of the equation, so it drives two changes.
+Recognition beats recall on both sides of the equation, so this drives two changes.

 Discoverable — aligned the widget with conventions users already know from chat services like Facebook Messenger: anchored at the bottom-right corner of the screen, consistent across pages.